atalle/movie-seat-booking/README.md

 - Save seats, movie and price to local storage so that UI is still populated on refresh

-I also updated the UI slightly to improve legibility 👇
+I also updated the UI slightly to improve usability 👇

 <img width="2751" alt="talle-seat" src="https://user-images.githubusercontent.com/66145951/130550572-cd706644-fab0-4000-8d07-c6feb9bc72d2.png">